Ethambutol Side Effects

 Applies to ethambutol: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking ethambutol:Less common
+You should check with your doctor immediately if any of these side effects occur when taking ethambutol:Less common

 - pain and swelling of joints, especially big toe, ankle, or knee